-People often asked, “How much does the average artist on CD Baby sell?”
+New clients would often ask me, “How much does the average artist on CD Baby sell?”

-Problem is: the numbers are right but the answer is wrong because it groups together two completely different types of approaches to an album release, giving an inaccurate average for your type.
+The numbers are right but the answer is wrong because it groups together two completely different approaches.

-For some artists, releasing an album is like the starting line in a race.
+For some artists, releasing their music is like the starting line in a race.
 The gun goes off!
 They work it!
-They spend hours a day pushing, promoting, selling, striving.
-For the next few months, they never stop.
-Reaching new people by any means necessary, whether playing live for strangers in strange venues many times a week, or joining new communities online.
+They spend hours a day pushing, promoting, and selling — reaching new people by any means necessary.

-For those types, I'd say the average income was $20.
+For those types the average income was $20.

-Is your album a starting line or a finish line?
+Are you at the starting line or the finish line?